Studio One Eighty Nine: Accolades

-They have also received positive reviews from fashion magazines and newspapers like Vogue Italia, WWD, Grazia, Vanity Fair Italia, El País, The Wall Street Journal, Bloomberg Business, ABC News and NY Times.
-Erwiah was one of the 100 people featured by TRUE Africa for her role in Studio 189.
+They have also received positive reviews from fashion magazines and newspapers like Vogue Italia, WWD, Grazia, Vanity Fair Italia, El País, The Wall Street Journal, Bloomberg Business, ABC News and The New York Times.
+Erwiah was one of the 100 people featured by TRUE Africa for her role in Studio One Eighty Nine.

 The Spring/Summer ‘15 and ‘16 collections were showcased at the Lower East Side Girls’ Club as a part of New York Fashion Week.
 In 2014 and 2015, Studio One Eighty Nine was selected to be featured as part of Design Indaba’s “Africa is Now” exhibit in Cape Town and Durban, South Africa.